day50-dev/agent-cli/README.md

 **MAX AC** fixes that: a simple single shot agent that doesn't require complex setups or servers.
 No key generation or complicated configuration files.
 No sitting in memory or orchestrating through systemd.

-It can even run locally on average GPU poor laptops.
+ * It can run locally on average laptops.
+ * Everything is done in Anthropic skills.
+You can import them and export them.
+ * You can use the skill as the harness giving you more deterministic results.

 It does what you ask and then goes away.

-This maxes **MAX AC** the coolest terminal agent ever!
+This maxes **MAX AC** the coolest terminal agent.

 Watch it on a cheap $500 laptop using a local model, LFM 2.5:

 https://github.com/user-attachments/assets/28fb8ffc-6645-4162-9c88-8864def15ba1

-You describe what you want. `ac` uses LLM intelligence where it matters — skill matching, tool selection, result verification — so the agent is robust.
+You describe what you want. `ac` udoes the rest.
+Skill matching, tool selection, result verification.

 At default verbosity, you just see the answer.
 Add `-v` or `-vv` for internals.

 ## Skills